 The Role of the Montessori Teacher

 In her early work, Dr. Maria Montessori observed that the younger children were intensely attracted to sensory development materials.
 Children used these materials spontaneously, independently, repeatedly and with deep concentration.
 They emerged from this spontaneous activity renewed and with a profound sense of inner satisfaction – not because an adult instructed them to manipulate the materials, but because they were allowed the freedom to experience the materials as they were ready.
-From this initial discovery, and over many years of observation, Dr. Montessori designed an entire range of Montessori materials.
+From this initial discovery, and over many years of observation, Dr. Montessori designed an entire range of Montessori materials, available in each classroom at MCMS.

 A child’s teacher observes each child’s readiness and presents the appropriate Montessori materials to a child at the appropriate time in their development.
 This allows the child to engage in self-directed, purposeful activity.
 The materials are beautiful and enticing and are displayed in an orderly and accessible way.